 Chambers-Harris likes to use a straw to explain low porosity hair.
 "If you have a straw and put holes in it, you can take in the liquid easily, but you can't retain the liquid.
 Once you take it out of the liquid, it's all going to run out of the straw."
-She says one of the easiest ways to ensure your hair is getting the moisture it craves is to wash and condition it once a week (twice a week tops).
+One of the easiest ways to ensure your hair is getting the moisture it craves is to wash and condition it once a week (twice a week tops).
 "When you're thirsty, you don't drink conditioner or oil—you drink water."
 Aside from washing your hair weekly, she shares a pro-tip that can help get your wash day off to a good start: "Use an oil that can actually penetrate your hair strands before you shampoo.
 If you look at ancient cultures, they always tended to oil their hair before [cleansing]."

 She says pre-pooing can not only help moisturize the hair, but it can prevent nicks in your strands.
 "It's called hygral fatigue," she explains.
 "When you just jump in the shower, and you're putting warm water on your hair, your hair swells and will contract really quickly, which causes nicks to happen in your strands."
 Be sure to select a pre-poo oil that won't sit on top of the hair.
 Dr. Chambers-Harris recommends avocado oil.
 "It's an amazing emollient oil, and it actually will penetrate the hair strands, and it helps to moisturize it from within."

 Hygral fatigue is a breakdown of the hair cuticle caused by excessive moisture entering and exiting.
 Hair that has experienced hygral fatigue may feel gummy or mushy when wet.

 "Normal" Porosity Hair